The pedagogue is cut down in the scourge of paralysing attacks hitting the contemporary world.

 While it’s staff doctors patients, he doctors their details.

-Born at a very young age, yours truly grows up in a N.S.W. country town.
+Born at a very young age, our free range boy grows up in the Bush.

-The fresh faced plainsman makes it up the mountain range, coming of age in the cathedral city,He sets the scene of the collegiate campus .He is exposed to different ideas,perspectives and experiences.
+The fresh faced plainsman makes it up the mountain range, coming of age in the cathedral city.

 He takes on the persona of Chu-I, Mr.Red Coat,the protector of students.